Abdallah-Zakaria/city_explorer_api/README.md

 31-08-2020 5:30pm 1.1.0 - Application now has route for the location, weather and trail resource using APIs.

 ## Credits and Collaborations
-Pair programming with Abdallah Zakaria for lab06.
+Pair programming with Abdulhakim Zatar for lab06.
-Pair programming with Abdallah Zakaria for lab07.
+Pair programming with Abdulhakim Zatar for lab07.
+Pair programming with Abdulhakim Zatar for lab08.
+Pair programming with Abdulhakim Zatar for lab09.

 ## Time Estimate